kubeflow/community/subprojects/maturity_requirements.md

 ### Graduated

 The project is stable and ready for general availability.
-Breaking changes are only allowed when following the defined feature lifecycle for the project.
+Breaking changes are only allowed following the defined feature lifecycle for the project.

 #### Requirements